 Guide contents: System setup | Setting up items | How tax applies to client invoices | Tracking tax-exempt clients | Printing the invoice | Reporting | Resources

-Menu > Admin > System Setup > Time and Billing > Sales Tax Rates
+Menu > Admin > System setup > Time & billing > Sales tax rates

-Sales Tax Rates are used to automatically calculate sales tax amounts on project estimates and client invoices.
-Sales Tax Rates can also be linked to vendors, so you can automatically determine the amount of sales tax due at the end of the year.
+Sales tax rates are used to automatically calculate sales tax amounts on project estimates & client invoices.
+Sales tax rates can also be linked to vendors, so you can automatically determine the amount of sales tax due at the end of the year.

-Invoice Description: This is used to label the Estimate and Invoice Sales tax.
-Enter a description that should show on client invoices and estimates when the sales tax code is used.
-If this is left blank, the Sales Tax Name field will be used.
+Invoice description: This labels the estimate & invoice sales tax.
+Enter a description that should show on client invoices & estimates when the sales tax code is used.
+If this is left blank, the 'sales tax name' field will be used.

-Tax AP GL Account: Enter the GL account you want to track the vendor paid sales taxes for this specific code.
-For the US, this is typically left blank as taxes charged by your vendors are just part of the overall expense.
-For Canada, this GL account may be set to the same account as the Tax Payable GL Account, in order to report on the difference between Client Taxes Collected vs Vendor Taxes Paid for your tax authority.
+Tax AP GL account: Enter the GL account you want to track the vendor-paid sales taxes for this specific code.
+For the US, this is typically left blank, as taxes charged by your vendors are just part of the overall expense.
+For Canada, this GL account may be set to the same account as the tax payable GL account to report on the difference between client taxes collected vs. vendor taxes paid for your tax authority.